dontic/dontic.github.io/src/content/blog/automatically-build-docker-images-with-github-actions/index.md

 on:
   # Trigger the action manually from the UI
   workflow_dispatch:
-  # Trigger the action when a vX.X.X tag is pushed
+  # Trigger the action when a version tag is pushed
   push:
     tags:
       - 'v*'